 Don’t let “out of sight” become “out of mind” when it comes to managing the security of a vacant property.
 If you can’t afford to check in with your empty building regularly, contact our team to find out more about our security options to help maintain your peace of mind.

-At Maltaward, we offer complete protection systems for any vacant site.
+At Maltaward, we offer vacant property protection systems for any vacant site.
 In addition to our preventative measures (perimeter fencing, window screens, active security guards), we have a nationwide network of fast-response teams for dealing with fly-tipping clean-up and traveller evictions.
 If you have any concerns about the vulnerability of your empty property, call us now.